This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-Samsung provides significantly longer support with 7 years of OS and security updates for the Galaxy S24 Ultra, compared to OnePlus's 4 years of OS updates and 5 years of security patches.
-This makes Samsung the better choice for long-term ownership.
+Samsung wins by a landslide here—7 years of OS and security updates for the S24 Ultra versus OnePlus's 4 years of OS updates and 5 years of security patches.
+If you're the type to keep a phone for 5+ years, Samsung is the obvious pick.